novatekz/skbase/.github/README.md

        plugins.php  : Manage active plugins.

 ## Features
+   - **ReactJS:** Easily implement React components to render on the server-side with PHP as well as on the client. _*V8js required_
    - **Routing:** Simplified routing system that maps URLs to controllers and actions, making it easy to manage application routes.
    - **Middleware support:** Implement m.w. for authentication, CSRF protection, and other request processing tasks.
    - **Database:** Built-in support for multiple databases (MySQL, PostgreSQL, SQLite) with easy-to-use database classes.